Yu.Guan@ncl.ac.uk | Faculty

 - Robert Nixon (Behaviour Analysis for Tennis Players using Wearables)

 - Cameron Smith (Image Analysis using Machine Learning Algorithms)

 - Ruoshui Liu (PhD, Hanwei Ltd & Cambridge University), Nov.
 2017

 - Tom White (PhD, Cambridge University), Feb.
 2017

-I am a lecturer in data science and I lead the Machine Learning Group in Open Lab.
-My research interests are machine learning and its various applications such as behaviour analysis, wearables, ubiquitous computing, computer vision and biometrics, etc. Before joining Newcastle University, I received my PhD degree at the Department of Computer Science, University of Warwick in 2015.
+I am a lecturer in data science and I lead the machine learning group in open lab.
+My research interests are machine learning and its various applications such as behaviour analysis, wearable and ubiquitous computing, computer vision and biometrics, etc. My publication list can be found through google scholar citations.
+Before joining Newcastle University, I received my PhD degree at the department of computer science, University of Warwick in 2015.

 Teaching and Tutoring:

 Our research agenda is to develop state-of-the-art machine learning algorithms for real-world applications.
 One of our major research directions is computational behaviour analysis in different scenarios (e.g., identification/activity recognition/anomaly detection) based on various data sources (e.g., from videos/wearable sensors).
 In terms of methodologies, we are very interested in deep learning, zero-shot learning, and multimodal fusion.
 Our group members have substantial experience in publishing papers at top-tier (applied) machine learning venues such as T-PAMI, CVPR, AAAI, ACM-MM, IMWUT/UbiComp, PR, CVIU, etc. Please contact me if you want to collaborate with us in such exciting fields!